On Dirichlet, Poncelet and Abel problems: Generic biquadratic curve

 3).
-In the case (ii) the equation $D_1(x)=0$ (and the equation $D_2(y)=0$) has two real roots (there are 2 $x$-vertices and 2 $y$-vertices).
+In the case (ii), the equation $D_1(x)=0$ (as well as the equation $D_2(y)=0$) has two real roots (there are two $x$-vertices and two $y$-vertices).

 4).
-In the case (iii) for $a>0\ (\hat b>2)$ the equation $D_1(x)=0$ has 4 real roots and the equation $D_2(y)=0$ has no real root (there are 4 $x$-vertices and no $y$-vertex).
+In the case (iii) for $a>0\ (\hat b>2)$, the equation $D_1(x)=0$ has four real roots and the equation $D_2(y)=0$ has no real roots (there are four $x$-vertices and no $y$-vertices).

 5).
-In the case (iii) for $a<0\ (\hat b<-2)$ the equation $D_1(x)=0$ has no real root and the equation $D_2(y)=0$ has four real roots (there are 4 $y$-vertices and no $x$-vertex). \end {pr}
+In the case (iii) for $a<0\ (\hat b<-2)$, the equation $D_1(x)=0$ has no real root and the equation $D_2(y)=0$ has four real roots (there are four $y$-vertices and no $x$-vertices). \end {pr}

-If we will allow values $x=\infty,\ y=\infty$ i.e. consider our real curve on a thorus $S^1\times S^1$ then the number of $x$-vertexes and the number of $y$-vertexes will not be changed by M\"obius transformations \re {proj_xy}, therefore we obtain
+If we allow values $x=\infty;\ y=\infty$, i.e. consider our real curve on a thorus $S^1\times S^1$, then the number of $x$-vertexes and the number of $y$-vertexes will not be changed by the M\"obius transformations \re {proj_xy}, and, thus, one obtain